Chapter 69. The Five Conditions People Have Before They Enter the Right Track of Believing in God

 Human beings, dominated by their satanic disposition, harbor some ambition and desire inside of them, which is hidden within their humanity.
 That is, humans never want to stay on the ground; they keep wanting to go up into the air.
-Is the air a place for a person to stay?
+And for whom is the air a place to stay?
 That is a place for Satan, not a place for humans.
-When creating humans, God put them on the ground so that your daily lives could be completely normal and your lifestyles disciplined, and so that you could learn general knowledge about how to be human beings, and learn how to live your life and how to worship God.
+When creating humans, God put them on the ground so that your daily lives could be completely normal and your lifestyles disciplined, and so that you could learn general knowledge about how to be human beings, and learn how to live your lives and how to worship God.
 God did not give you wings; He did not allow you to stay up in the air.
 Those with wings are birds, and the ones wandering around in the air are Satan and evil spirits and filthy demons.
 Those are not human beings!
 If people keep having such ambitions, always wanting to turn themselves extraordinary and superior, different from others, and special, then that is a problem!
 First of all, the source of your thinking is wrong.
 “Extraordinary and superior”—what kind of thinking is this?
 “Stand head and shoulders above the rest,” “defy all comparison,” “flawless and impeccable,” “fine beyond compare,” “forging a unique path”—when used in people’s pursuits, are these phrases good or bad?
 (Bad.)
 “Outstanding,” “excellent,” “special talent,” “powerful presence,” “charming personality,” “irresistible,” “celebrated and great,” “idolized”—are such words any good?
 Are these goals that people should be pursuing?
 (No.) Then what are they?
 (Satan’s path; they represent the pursuit of becoming the archangel.)
 Is there even one word in all of the truth that tells you to be such a person?
 (No.)